What Is Russell-Silver Syndrome?

-Russell-Silver syndrome (RSS) is a congenital condition.
+Russell-Silver syndrome (RSS), sometimes called Silver-Russell syndrome (SRS), is a congenital condition.
 It is characterized by stunted growth and limb or facial asymmetry.
-Symptoms range from severe to so mild they go undetected.
+Symptoms range over a broad clinical spectrum from severe to so mild that they go undetected.

 In addition, diagnosis can be difficult because many physicians may not be familiar with the disorder.
 Medical specialists can aid in diagnosing the condition and deciding on a treatment plan.

 Treatment is focused on managing the symptoms of RSS.
 As patients grow older, many symptoms will improve.
 People with RSS who plan to have children should consult a genetic counselor beforehand.
 The odds of passing the condition on are low, but should be considered.

 There are many symptoms of Russell-Silver syndrome.
 Most are present at birth, while others appear in early childhood.
 Most people with RSS have normal intelligence, but they may experience delays in reaching early developmental milestones.

 - intrauterine growth retardation/ small stature at birth (below the 10th percentile)

 - after-birth growth below average for length or height (below the 3rd percentile)